 Procedure

-Calibration: Set up calibration standards to establish a curve that brackets the expected concentration of samples.
-See Section 6.C.5 for additional calibration requirements.
+Prepare calibration standards to establish a curve that brackets the expected concentration of samples.
+Samples above the highest calibration standard may be diluted to fall within the calibration curve.
+See Chapter 6, Section C.5 for additional calibration requirements.

 Sample analysis